There is a piece of me that is missing.

 If you feel mad at the loss of moments you won’t get to share together…I get it.

-If you fear forgetting her voice, smell, mannerisms……I get it.
+If you fear that you will begin to forget her voice, smell, mannerisms……I get it.

 If certain moments/times of year trigger memories that hit you stronger than others…… I get it.